renpy/renpy/sphinx/source/testcases.rst

 - ``pos`` specifies where to click, as a pair of x/y coordinates.
 Coordinates are taken relative to the screen.
-Floats between 0.0 and 1.0 are supported as a fraction of the screen size in either dimension. ``absolute`` and other means of expressing positions are not currently supported.
+Floats between 0.0 and 1.0 are supported as a fraction of the screen size in either dimension. ``absolute`` and other means of expressing positions are not supported, since you can't move the mouse to a subpixel-precise position.

 .. ``always`` is not documented because useless in the case of the click clause by itself